spryker/spryker-shop-core/Bundles/ShopUi/src/SprykerShop/Yves/ShopUi/Theme/default/components/molecules/form-clear/README.md

 # form-clear (molecule)

-Clears form fields values via custom event is fired (clicks specific button e.g.).
+Clears form field values when a custom event is triggered (e.g. clicks a certain button).

 ## Code sample